The Case

 For generations, critics dismissed biblical accounts as legend: the Hittites were said to be a myth, the great city of Nineveh a fantasy, King David a folk-tale hero, and Pontius Pilate an unverified name.
 Yet time and again, the archaeologist’s spade has unearthed the very evidence that vindicates the biblical text.

-“No archeological discovery has ever controverted a biblical reference.
-Scores of archeological findings have been made which confirm in clear outline or exact detail historical statements in the bible”.
+“No archaeological discovery has ever controverted a Biblical reference.
+Scores of archaeological findings have been made which confirm in clear outline or exact detail historical statements in the Bible.”

-Here is a small sample of archeological discoveries supporting Biblical reliability:
+Here is a small sample of archaeological discoveries supporting Biblical reliability:

 -